 Are You Immune Deficient?

 Here’s the thing though, it’s not just flu season you have to worry about.
 If you get sick all the time and have a hard time shaking it, it’s a sign you’re immune deficient.
 If you’re immune deficient that means your body can’t fight other battles like cancer, diabetes, and heart disease.
-Yes, if you’re immune response is declined then you are more susceptible to chronic illness.
+Yes, if your immune response is declined then you are more susceptible to chronic illness.

 If exposure to illness has you scared, you need to think about what you are doing (or not doing).
 People who get sick all the time need to look deeper at their immune system and find out what they are doing to trigger the immune system.
 If you do things that cause inflammation it means your immune response is always on and can’t keep up when your body is exposed to illness.